-The pancreas is covered by the stomach and the liver, and is in front of the aorta ad the inferior vena cave – two important blood vessels.
+The pancreas is covered by the stomach and the liver and is in front of the aorta ad the inferior vena cave – two important blood vessels.
 The pancreas has three parts.
 These are:

 What does the pancreas do?

-What can go wrong in the pancreas?
+What can go wrong with the pancreas?

 Tumours, both benign and malignant, can occur in the pancreas.
 Because the head of the pancreas lies at the point at which the pancreatic duct releases digestive enzymes into the duodenum, tumours in this region can be very serious.
 Pancreatic tumours can also block the pancreatic and bile ducts, resulting in yellow jaundice.
 Other symptoms of a pancreatic tumour include weight loss and abdominal and pancreas pain.

 If you experience the symptoms mentioned above, your doctor will perform a scan to check for a tumour and other signs, such as dilated bile or pancreatic duct.
 If your doctor diagnoses you with pancreatic cancer, and cancer has not spread beyond the pancreas, he may recommend the Whipple procedure or pancreatic–duodenectomy.